mimaison/call-for-code/roadmap.md

 As the solution is designed using very scalable services (Event Streams, Cloudant) we expect the current architecture to be able to be deployed at scale and cover large populations.

+In the future, this simple application could be extended to consume data and alerts from a variety of sources, or to provide helpful advice from local authorities at other times, not just during disaster, for example medical advice and updates.

 # Solution design

 ![Design](design/design.png)